 The Food as Medicine Everyday (FAME) Educator Training Program prepares healthcare professionals to implement a 12-week community-based nutrition program in their community.
 This series is called the Food as Medicine Everyday (FAME) series and focuses on whole foods, community-based nutrition.
-Those eligible to be FAME Educators are licensed naturopathic physicians, masters of science in nutrition practitioners, as well as other healthcare providers vetted and approved by the Food As Medicine Institute (FAMI).
+Those eligible to become FAME Educators are licensed naturopathic physicians, masters of science in nutrition practitioners, as well as other healthcare providers vetted and approved by the Food As Medicine Institute (FAMI).
 The FAME Educator Training Program is not designed for community members and does not teach a foundation in nutrition science.
 The training is for qualified health professionals to learn to teach the FAME series in their own communities.

-This training program is designed to spread the reach of the FAME series beyond those classes taught by FAMI; thereby making whole foods nutrition more accessible.
+This training program is designed to spread the reach of the FAME series beyond those classes taught by FAMI; thereby making whole-foods nutrition more accessible.

-The FAME Educator Training is a 3-day, in-person training and includes the following:
+The FAME Educator Training includes the following:

 - Introduction to FAME: FAME history, guiding principles, and nutritional philosophy